Előd Takáts

-Előd Takáts (born 4 November 1975) is a Hungarian economist, professor, former senior economist at the Bank for International Settlements and visiting professor at the London School of Economics and Political Science.
-He has been serving as rector of Corvinus University of Budapest since 1 August 2021.
+Előd Takáts (born 4 November 1975) is a Hungarian economist, professor, economist and adviser at the Bank for International Settlements.
+He served as rector of Corvinus University of Budapest between 2021 and 2023.
+He is also visiting professor at the London School of Economics and Political Science.

 Studies

-In 1999, Takáts graduated with honours from the Budapest University of Economics and Business Administration (the predecessor of Corvinus University of Budapest) with a degree in finance, majoring in Economic Policy.
+In 1999, Takáts graduated with honours from the Budapest University of Economics and Business Administration (the predecessor of Corvinus University of Budapest) with a degree in finance, and minor in economic policy.
 In 2002, he obtained a master's degree in economics from the Central European University.
 He then continued his studies at Princeton University in the US, where he obtained a PhD in finance in 2006.

 In addition to his studies, in 2000 he successfully passed the stock exchange examination of the Budapest Stock Exchange.

 Professional career

+He worked as a student at the treasury of commercial bank Kereskedelmi és Hitelbank (1998) and as equity analyst at ABN AMRO Equities (1998–1999).
 After graduating, he worked in the securities department of CIB Bank from 1999 to 2000 and as a senior consultant at Postabank (Hungary) from 2001 to 2002.
 From 2003 to 2005 he worked as a researcher at the Economics Department of the Hungarian National Bank, the European Central Bank and the Federal Reserve Bank of New York, among others.